 I am so excited to see my FIRE fund grow!
 Note that the massive increase of 175% compared to last month is because I only set this fund up last month.
 It took some time for everything to be ready so I transferred last month’s savings together with this month’s savings.
 Obviously the fund is still small so every increase seems huge.

 Also, my FIRE fund has brought in its first return.
 Although it is not much, I am happy to report a 1.23% growth.
-I was worried that as soon as I opened my Vanguard account, the market would crash and I would be left with nothing.
+I was worried that as soon as I opened my investment account, the market would crash and I would be left with nothing.

 This graph shows us how my net worth is spread between the different asset types.
 Most money is in my matched betting fund, which is used to generate more money.
 Over time, I expect this to decrease (as a percentage of my total assets) as my index fund will increase (hopefully).